jessi-b/TournamentTracker.Solution/README.md

 ### Research & Planning Log
 #### 8/29
 * 0800: researching project ideas
-* 0915: looking deeper into creating tournament tracker.  see tournament-whiteboaord.draio for MVP & stretch goal notes
+* 0915: looking deeper into creating tournament tracker.  see tournament-whiteboaord.draqio for MVP & stretch goal notes
 * 1015: https://www.youtube.com/watch?v=wfWxdh-_k_4&t=2302s - freecodecamp demo of tournament tracker. this is a good base but will be adapted to bjj tournament
 * 1300: continuing watching freecodebootcamp demo & taking notes
 *** c# option in progress